defcc/kidox.app/README.md

 It restores the Launchpad-style grid while improving the parts that matter day to day: quick search, clean organization, smooth navigation, customizable behavior, and a native macOS feel built with SwiftUI.

 KidoX is not a system hack or a patched copy of Launchpad.
 It is an independent macOS app designed to provide a modern launcher experience that feels at home on current versions of macOS.

+## Features

+Core features:

+- Launchpad-style app grid with pages, folders, drag-and-drop arrangement, and keyboard navigation
+- Fast in-place search for installed apps
+- F4 / Launchpad key support, custom shortcuts, hot corners, menu-bar access, and Dock access
+- Optional global four-finger trackpad gesture: pinch to show KidoX, spread to hide it
+- Automatic scanning of standard Applications folders
+- Wallpaper, glass, and solid-color appearance modes
+- Localized app language support

+Pro features:

+- Advanced sorting modes, including recently used, most used, newly added, and name
+- Hidden Apps for keeping rarely used apps out of the launch panel
+- Built-in app uninstaller with related app data cleanup and protected-system-app checks
+- Custom image backgrounds
+- Backup and restore for layout, hidden apps, launch stats, sorting, shortcut, appearance, Dock icon, and custom image

+The four-finger gesture is optional and disabled by default.
+It uses a runtime-loaded private macOS multitouch framework, so official KidoX builds are distributed outside the Mac App Store.

 ## Overview